tarwn/lessthandot-hugo/blogs/content/posts/2012-02-17-continuous-delivery-adding-the-load.md

 ## Incorporate into Build Pipeline

-The last step of this whole load test adventure is incorporating the load test job I&#8217;ve created into my build pipeline.
+The last step of this whole load test adventure is incorporating the load test job I've created into my build pipeline.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_load.png" title="Continuous Delivery Pipeline with Load Test Step" /><br /> Continuous Delivery Pipeline with Load Test Step
 </div>

-The only changes necessary to insert the Load Test job into the pipeline is to modify my &#8220;ASPNet MVC Music Store Interface Tests&#8221; build job to trigger a parametrized build of this new load test and in the load test, check the &#8220;Build Pipeline Plugin -> Manually Execute Downstream Project&#8221; option and specify the &#8220;Deploy to QA&#8221; build step as the target.
+The only changes necessary to insert the Load Test job into the pipeline is to modify my “ASPNet MVC Music Store Interface Tests” build job to trigger a parametrized build of this new load test and in the load test, check the “Build Pipeline Plugin -> Manually Execute Downstream Project” option and specify the “Deploy to QA” build step as the target.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_wload.png" title="Continuous Delivery Pipeline w/ Load Testing Step" /><br /> Continuous Delivery Pipeline w/ Load Testing Step